puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 canonical: "/pe/latest/orchestration_resources.html"
 ---

-Use the live management page's "Browse Resources" tab to browse the resources on your nodes and inspect their current state.
+Use the live management page's __Browse Resources__ tab to browse the resources on your nodes and inspect their current state.

 [live]: ./console_navigating_live_mgmt.html
 [selected_nodes]: ./console_navigating_live_mgmt.html#selecting-nodes